Aidatawiz/gertso-to-lazy-to-make-doc/README.md

 # gertso-to-lazy-to-make-doc
-## disclaimr - not my words but one of a lazy person- so I used AI to organize this BS in 1 min

 ### Retro Gaming Cart Setup

 I remember Chris having issues finding a place to put his CRT, and this is the solution I came up with for my setup.
 The concept of a 'retro cart' isn't new, but I believe my approach is pretty solid and requires only the most basic tools to assemble.
 Here's how I did it: